Trojan.Win32.Generic virus removal guide

 To eliminate HEUR.Trojan.Win32.Generic virus our malware researchers recommend scanning your computer with Spyhunter.

-Here are examples of malware that can be detected as threats with the Trojan.Win32.Generic generic detection name: Boston (ransomware), Baldr (stealer), Win32/Malagent (trojan), Rescoms (RAT).
-If any of these programs is installed on a computer, it should be removed immediately by running a full scan with the installed anti-virus suite.
+Some examples of malware that can be detected as threats with the Trojan.Win32.Generic generic detection name include Boston (ransomware), Baldr (stealer), Win32/Malagent (trojan), and Rescoms (RAT).
+If any of these programs are installed, they should be removed immediately by running a full scan with the installed anti-virus suite.

 How did Trojan.Win32.Generic infiltrate my computer?